caseyamcl/settings-manager/README.md

 * The setting name
 * The provider name that this setting came was defined by
-* Whether this setting can be overridden after this provider (e.g. an administrator may want to lock a setting in-place in a configuration file and not allow a downstream provider to change it)
+* Mutability - whether this setting can be overridden after this provider (e.g. an administrator may want to lock a setting in-place in a configuration file and not allow a downstream provider to change it)

 ## Install